What is TCF 2.0 about and what do you have to do?

 When using a consent management tool that supports TCF, you are well placed to comply with both the law and the regulations, and to ensure that your own advertising sales or marketing does not suffer, at least because of permissions / prohibitions on data exploitation are not collected.
 TCF has been built in consultation with data protection officers from different countries to ensure that the end result is as consistent as possible with data and privacy laws.

 TCF V2 was released just after the summer, and all major players in the industry, including Google, are committed to supporting this.
 Deployment is proceeding with the V2 becoming the only industry-approved standard for data utilization at the end of the first quarter of next year.

 On 21.11.2019, IAB Europe released the Consent Management Platform (CMP) Validator and first round test results.
 The purpose of this tool is to ensure the functionality of the Concentration Management tools that support TCF.
 CMP Validator was built as a Chrome browser extension that allows the tool to be used on any site to analyze CMP live installations.
 The list of CMPs that have passed the Validator compliance test is publicly available at: https://advertisingconsent.eu/cmp-list/.
 Currently the validator supports TCF’s first generation, the V2 Validation tool will be released in the near future.

 When TCF v2 was released in August 2019, it was announced that TCF v1.1 technical support will be in place until the end of the first quarter of 2020, so that the modifications required by v2 can be completed before the v1.1 support ends.
-IAB Europe has now announced that technical support will be extended until 30 June 2020.
-However, 31 March remains the official transitional date.
+IAB Europe has now announced that technical support will be extended 15th August 2020.